DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - Still used in public utility projects and even building of nuclear reactors
         - In the waterfall model, the software development process follows five sequential steps that are, in order: Requirements, Design, Coding, Testing, and Maintenance.
         - The ✏️Iterative waterfall model uses a seven-­stage approach to software development and includes a feedback loop that allows development to return to the previous phase to correct defects discovered during the subsequent phase.
-    - **Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
+    - 📁**Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
         - following defined phases to completion and then repeats the process, resembling a spiral
         - It allows for multiple iterations of the waterfall-style process
         - It is known as a "Metamodel" or "Model of Models"
         - the spiral model provides a solution to the major criticism of the waterfall model in that it allows devs to return to planning stages as technical demands and customer requirements iterate
         - In this approach, developers use multiple iterations of a waterfall-style software development process.
 This becomes a “loop” of iterations through similar processes.
         - Each loop of the spiral results in the development of a new system prototype.
-    - **DevOps (Development and Operations)**: an approach to software development, quality assurance, and technology operations that seeks to unite siloed staff, and bring the three functions together in a single operational model
+    - 📁**DevOps (Development and Operations)**: an approach to software development, quality assurance, and technology operations that seeks to unite siloed staff, and bring the three functions together in a single operational model
         - closely aligned with lean and the Agile development approach, DevOps aims to dramatically decrease the time required to develop, test, and deploy software changes
         - using the DevOps model, and continuous integration/continuous delivery (CI/CD), orgs strive to roll out code dozens or even hundreds of times per day and the can deploy code extremely rapidly.
         - this requires a high degree of 🧠automation, including integrating code repositories, the software configuration management process, and the movement of code between development, testing and production environments